FFL payment gateways 101: a complete guide

 To prevent underage customers from purchasing a weapon (they would ultimately not be able to pick up from the receiving FFL) and to minimize your riskiness before potential credit card processors, you should implement age verification before making an FFL to FFL sale.
 This is usually done through software that will match the customer’s driver’s license number with a government database.

-Dropshipping guns when such a shipment would cross state lines is generally prohibited by federal law.
-The practical effect of this law is that most FFL dealers do not ship any guns to anyone (in or out of state) directly.
+Dropshipping guns when such a shipment crosses state lines is generally prohibited by federal law.
+This law’s practical effect is that most FFL dealers do not ship any guns to anyone (in or out of state) directly.
 Instead, all sales must go through the FFL dealer of the customer’s choice.

 In most cases, the checkout process for gun sales is similar to that for any other item.
 The customer makes his selection, puts it in the cart, and pays for the purchase using a credit or debit card.
 However, before he completes the purchase, the customer must also choose an FFL dealer and provide the shipping address for that business.

 An easy way to verify a dealer is to use ATF Online’s FFL EZ Check.
 This free service will verify all licenses except those for ammunition or antique weapons dealers.

-Although the dealer receiving the shipment is responsible for making sure the finer points of state and local law (including fees, waiting periods, background checks, etc) are performed, it’s both responsible and financially prudent for you, as the merchant, to put safeguards in place that will prohibit the sale of illegal firearms.
-Such firearms will be rejected by the customer’s dealer and you will have to refund the customer and pay for the return shipping for such items.
+Although the dealer receiving the shipment is responsible for making sure the finer points of state and local law (including fees, waiting periods, background checks, etc.) are performed, it’s both responsible and financially prudent for you, as the merchant, to put safeguards in place that will prohibit the sale of illegal firearms.
+The customer’s dealer will reject such firearms, and you will have to refund the customer and pay for the return shipping for such items.

-Illegal weapons vary by state, with 15 states having notably more stringent restrictions than the rest (as of the publication date of this post).
+Illegal weapons vary by state, with 15 states having notably more stringent restrictions than the rest (as of this post’s publication date).
 These states include California, Colorado, Connecticut, Hawaii, Illinois, Indiana, Maryland, Massachusetts, Minnesota, New Jersey, New York, Ohio, Virginia, and Washington DC.